tomhrr/p5-App-DVCS-Digest/README.md

 Time format is `%Y-%m-%dT%H:%M:%S`, e.g. `2000-12-25T22:00:00`.

-If `get-email` or `send-email` are used without `from` and `to` arguments, then `from` will default to one day ago, and `to` will default to the current time.
+If `get-email` is used without `from` and `to` arguments, then `from` will default to one day ago, and `to` will default to the current time.
 If only `from` is provided, then there will be no upper bound on the commit date.
 If only `to` is provided, then there will be no lower bound on the commit date.

 The configuration file must be in YAML format.
 Options that may be specified are as follows: